-Help keep your baby’s brain growing through play in social settings and during your individual time with her.
+Help keep your baby’s brain developing through play in social settings and during your individual time with them.

-Introduce her to brief playdates to practice playing in groups.
-There won’t be much interactive play just yet, but she’ll get used to the playing environment.
+- Introduce them to brief playdates to practice playing in groups.
+There won’t be much interactive play just yet, but they’ll get used to the playing environment.

-“Read” a picture book together.
-Identify what you see on each page to help her learn new words and objects.
+- “Read” a picture book together.
+Identify what you see on each page to help them learn new words and objects.

 Prepare to wave “bye-bye” to the bottle.

-If your 1-year-old is still on the bottle, these tips could help her transition to a sippy cup:
+If your 1-year-old is still on the bottle, these tips could help them transition to a sippy cup:

-Begin to offer her a sippy cup in place of midday bottles
+- Begin to offer them a sippy cup in place of midday bottles

-Don’t let your baby roam with the bottle and limit where she can have it, such as only while on your lap or at the table
+- Don’t let your baby roam with the bottle, and limit where they can have it, such as only while on your lap or at the table

-This also might be a good time to add in a toddler drink, like Go & Grow by Similac®.
+Now that your toddler is transitioning to table foods, it can be hard to tell if they are getting the nutrition they need.
+This might be a good time to add in a toddler drink, like Go & Grow 360 Total Care® by Similac®.
 It’s designed to help balance a toddler’s diet and support brain, eye, and physical development from ages 12 to 36 months.